emortaldev/Xeno/README.md

 Downloads songs fully with yt-dlp to your temp folder before playing to avoid stutter or other issues, in exchange for longer song load times.

-If you don't want to go through the setup, you can invite the public bot [here]( https://discord.com/api/oauth2/authorize?client_id=1133576887705288714&permissions=3145728&scope=bot) but there are no uptime or performance guarantees

 ## Self host usage

 1. Download [Bun](https://bun.sh/) (or your preferred version of Node)